mstdn-kr/activity-relay/README.md

-# viera
+# ActivityRelay

-A useful IRC and ActivityPub bot which links identities and relays messages.
+A generic LitePub message relay.

 ## Copyleft

-`viera` is copyrighted, but free software, licensed under the terms of the GNU Affero General Public License version 3 (AGPLv3) license.
+ActivityRelay is copyrighted, but free software, licensed under the terms of the GNU Affero General Public License version 3 (AGPLv3) license.
 You can find a copy of it in this package as the `LICENSE` file.

 ## Setup